Realistic Unsupervised CLIP Fine-tuning with Universal Entropy Optimization: Conclusion

-In this paper, we introduce a novel unsupervised universal fine-tuning (U$^2$-FT) setting for VLMs, which does not rely on prior knowledge about the unlabeled data in the downstream domain.
-In addition to assessing the generalization ability to identify samples from the candidate classes, U$^2$-FT also considers improving the detection of OOD samples outside the list of candidate classes after fine-tuning.
+In this paper, we introduce a novel unsupervised universal fine-tuning (U$^2$-FT) setting for CLIP, which does not rely on prior knowledge about the unlabeled data in the downstream domain.
+In addition to assessing the generalization ability to identify samples from the known classes, U$^2$-FT also considers improving the detection of OOD samples after fine-tuning.
 We propose Universal Entropy Optimization (UEO), which employs sample-level confidence to approximately minimize the entropy of ID samples and maximize the entropy of OOD samples.
 UEO is a simple and parameter-efficient approach that updates only a small number of parameters and does not require any hyper-parameters in the objective.
-Through a extensive evaluation, we demonstrate that UEO always outperforms existing unsupervised fine-tuning methods across various category shift scenarios.
+Extensive results show that UEO always outperforms existing methods across various category shift scenarios.
 We believe that the introduced U$^2$-FT setting is an interesting and important contribution to the field of transfer learning with VLMs and has the potential to attract significant attention.

-\textbf{Limitation.} Although UEO shows promising results, there are some limitations to consider.
-Specifically, while we have successfully validated the effectiveness of UEO on an image classification task, we have not yet studied its application to dense prediction tasks such as segmentation and detection.
+\textbf{Limitation.} While we have successfully validated the effectiveness of UEO for image classification, we have not yet studied its application to dense prediction tasks such as segmentation and detection.